Michelin star restaurants Dubai: 18 Michelin-approved restaurants in Dubai

 Book now: Torno Subito

-Dubai Restaurants with Michelin-starred chefs
+Dubai restaurants with Michelin starred chefs

 Aside from those restaurants that received stars in the Michelin Guide Dubai 2022, there are lots of other Michelin-starred chefs in the city, including the likes of Gordon Ramsay, Jason Atherton and Kim Joinie-Maurin.
 Check out the below for more Michelin-approved chef recommendations.